-5.1 Low voltage customer tariffs - residential customers
+Low voltage customer tariffs - residential customers 5.1

 In the first year of the 2024-29 period, we propose to withdraw some residential tariffs and reassign those customers to our main standard tariffs.
-This is part of our plan to simplify our overall tariff offering.
-In addition to these changes, in the first year we propose to introduce export pricing as an opt-in for residential customers.
+This is part of our plans to simplify our overall tariff offering.
+In addition to these changes, in the first year we propose to introduce export pricing as opt-in for residential customers.